weecology/lab-manual/UF-Policies:-PCARDS.md

 * Step 1: Go to  myUFL, then navigate to My Self Service > Training and Development > myTraining.
 To search for the PCard courses, click in the Activity Search box, then enter the appropriate course name or number.
 * As a PCARD holder, you will need to take the following courses: What Every PCard Holder Needs to Know(PST975), PCard for Travel (PST076), PCard for Commodities (PST077)
 * When you finish your training fill in the [Cardholder agreement](https://procurement.ufl.edu/wp-content/uploads/2018/01/cardholder_agreement-1.pdf) and the top part of the [PCard Application](https://procurement.ufl.edu/wp-content/uploads/2018/09/2018-09-PCard-Application.pdf).
 Daniel Deep (or somebody else in the WEC office) can fill in the department section.
 The completed forms go to the PCARD team at pcard@ufl.edu.
 * Processing should take a few weeks to a month.
 You'll get an email from the PCard office when it is approved.
-Th PCard will be delivered to the WEC office.
+The PCard will be delivered to the WEC office.
 * You may need to go in and specifically ask for it.
 * Once you receive the card, activate it and set a PIN:
   * Call 8882338855